DebbieBergstrom/Culture-Club/TESTING.md

 </p>

 ## Performance
-I conducted a comprehensive evaluation of [The culture club website](https://) using [Google Lighthouse in Google Chrome Developer Tools](https://developer.chrome.com/docs/lighthouse/).
+I conducted a comprehensive evaluation of the website using [Google Lighthouse in Google Chrome Developer Tools](https://developer.chrome.com/docs/lighthouse/).
 This evaluation was performed in Google Chrome browser's incognito mode to eliminate all potential impacts from other addons and cached files.

 Several pages, including index.html, post_detail.html that contain larger amount of images, are impacted in performance scores due to our reliance on Cloudinary for image hosting and management.
 Cloudinary allows users to upload images, providing a dynamic and user-driven experience.
 However, this flexibility comes with certain trade-offs that affect the Lighthouse performance metrics: